CmlMagneville/mFD/cran-comments.md

 ## Resubmit comments

-* Fix bug in some function:
-  * correct sp.plot() function when plotting one assemblage and several sp are in same place in the functional space
+* Add a check for the order of traits names in the traits*category dataframe
 * For a complete overview of the new version, please see `NEWS.md`

 ## Test environments